400 sheets of paper

 3. Pay a salary or hourly rate but rather a fixed or contract rate;

-4. Terminate the work during the contract period unless the individual violates the terms of the contract or fails to produce a result that meets the specifications of the contract;
+4. Terminate the work during the contact period unless the individual violates the terms of the contract or fails to produce a result that meets the specifications of the contract;

 5. Provide more than minimal training for the individual;

-6. Provide tools or benefits to the individual; except that materials and equipment may be supplied;
+6. Provide tools or benefits to the individual; except that a materials and equipment may be supplied;

 7. Dictate the time of performance; except that a completion schedule and a range of mutually agreeable work hours may be established;